benlubas/wrapping-paper.nvim/README.md

 ## Shortcomings

-- If you want to use spell suggest with telescope's floating windows, you're gonna have a bad time (z= works fine though)
+In rough order of priority:

 - Moving out of the floating window isn't "natural" because one of your motions gets eaten
 - keys that should scroll the buffer (like \<c-e\>) will just close the float when it would be nice if they scrolled the outer buffer.
+- If you want to use spell suggest with telescope's floating windows, you're gonna have a bad time (z= works fine though)

 Feel free to open issues/PRs if you find more problems or want to fix these ones!